MiyaTron/RealTimeCoach/Tlite/README2.md

-for Jumper Tlite Lua script file.
+for Jumper Tlite Lua script files.

 Store "Rtc_TL.lua" in the following folder on the SD card.